-This 2-day celebration, known as the Baroque Horse festival, occurs every year in December in the small town of Leigh Creek in Victoria Australia at Kryal Castle.
-As it is based in a castle, this medieval festival is definitely one to behold!
+The Baroque Horse festival is a two-day event that occurs annually in the small town of Leigh Creek in Victoria, Australia, at Kryal Castle.
+Being based in a castle (a rarity in Australia!), this medieval festival is definitely one to behold!

-The festival celebrates the noble breeds from the Baroque period.
-Which horse breeds are those you say?
-The baroque horse breeds include the Friesian, Andalusian, Warlander, Peruvian Paso and other breeds derived from these horses.
-They show off their stunning horsemanship and other baroque themed displays including archery on horseback, long reining, Garrocha (having a large pole to produce perfect circles while demonstrating the suppleness of your horse- see below), harness and many more!
+The festival celebrates the noble equine breeds from the Baroque period.
+Which breeds are those, you ask?
+The Baroque horse breeds include the Friesian, Andalusian, Lusitano, Kladruber, Murgese, Lipizzan and other breeds derived from these horses.
+At the festival, these horses are shown off with stunning displays of horsemanship and other Baroque themed events including horseback archery, long reining, driving, Garrocha (using a large pole to draw perfect circles on the ground while demonstrating the suppleness of your horse) and much more!
 There is even a grand parade!

 It is definitely not your everyday festival and it grows in size each every year as tourists flock to the small town!
-So would you come along for the ride globetrotters?
+Would you come along for the ride, globetrotters?

 Image Credits: Permission kindly provided by Kryal Castle.